OntoUML/ontouml-models/scripts/validate-metadata-yaml.md

 The script also checks expected catalog-template fields, including `acronym`, `modified`, `contributor`, `editorialNote`, `ontologyType`, `language`, `designedForTask`, `context`, `source`, `representationStyle`, and `landingPage`.
 Missing expected but non-mandatory fields are warnings by default.
 Use `--missing-expected-fields error` or `--strict` to make them fatal.

+Some older catalog datasets have no license value.
+This is semantically incomplete, but the validator must not invent license metadata.
+Use `--allow-missing-license` to report a missing or empty `license` as a warning instead of an error when validating legacy datasets.

 ## Supported field spelling

 The repository currently contains metadata files using names such as: